 In addition to the cafes, there are plenty of casual, counter-service style delis and eateries where you can get a satisfying meal for less than €10.

 At a more formal sit-down restaurant, you can expect to pay a minimum of €15 per person for a main course and around €6 for a glass of house wine.
-While Ireland isn’t particularly well known for its food scene, there are some gems in Dublin, serving high-quality food that won’t break the bank.
+While Ireland isn’t particularly well known for its food scene, there is some great food in Dublin and wonderful restaurants serving high-quality food that won’t break the bank.

 My favourite affordable restaurant is Sprezzatura on Camden Street, an amazing, authentic pasta restaurant that prides itself on using only local Irish produce and suppliers.